Hoxworth

 School sign that says "we love you John"

-In honor of John and his family, officials at Independence Elementary School will be hosting a community blood drive on Friday, March 8 from 11am – 5pm.
+In honor of John and his family, officials at Independence Elementary School will be hosting a community blood drive on Friday, May 23, 8:00am - 2:00pm.
+You can schedule your donation here

 “Blood is powerful and can really transform how someone is feeling.
 If you’re able to donate, give it a try.
 A few minutes can heal and save lives.
 You are doing an amazing thing when you give blood,” says Sherry to those considering blood donation.